A Starting Point for the U.S. Climate Movement: Reflections from a Workshop on Solar Geoengineering

 Standing Strong for Chesapeake: How Community Voices Are Defeating Polluting Projects

-A blog by Michelle Ueltschi, CCAN’s Carol Brantley Environmental Justice Fellow
+By Michelle Ueltschi, CCAN’s Carol Brantley Environmental Justice Fellow

 As I approached the Chesapeake City Hall, heart pounding, I had no idea what to expect.
 The closest I’d ever been to a City Council meeting was watching Leslie Knope on Parks and Recreation!
 Entering the chamber, I was immediately shocked.
 A sea of Chesapeake residents, all wearing bright red and proudly sporting “No Data Center” stickers, took me by surprise.